balihoo/balihoo-blip-sdk-java/README.md

 # BLIP Java SDK
-A Java SDK for interacting with the Balihoo location information platform (BLIP).
+A Java SDK for interacting with the Balihoo Local Information Platform (BLIP).

 ## Requirements
 - Using this SDK requires that you already have API keys and are interacting on behalf of a brand that already exists in Balihoo's system.
 Please contact Balihoo if you require API keys and/or would like to add a new brand to our system.